Share

 Exposure

-ELF and RF residential ELF-MF; mobile phone and electronic device (tablet) use · Residential ELF-MF measured over 24 hours; RF exposure via duration of cell phone/electronic device usage
+ELF and RF residential ELF-MF; cell phone and tablet/electronic device use · ELF-MF measured over 24 h; RF assessed via total duration of cell phone calls and electronic device usage (with and without internet)

 Evidence strength